blake-mealey/mantle-docs/docs/getting-started.md

 Saving state:
   ╷
-  |  Saving to local file .rocat-state.yml.
+  |  Saving to local file .mantle-state.yml.
 It is recommended you commit this file to your source control
   |
   ╰─ Succeeded
 ```

 ## Outputs

-If you want to know the ID of a resource which Rocat created so you can reference it in your game,
+If you want to know the ID of a resource which Mantle created so you can reference it in your game,
-you can run `rocat outputs` from your project directory.
-Run `rocat help outputs` for more
+you can run `mantle outputs` from your project directory.
+Run `mantle help outputs` for more
 information.

 After deploying the above configuration file for the first time, running the outputs command will